Matt25969/bpdts_people/README.md

 ```
 ## Thoughts on remote deployment

 To most effecitvely deploy this application an orchestration tool would be used such as Docker-Swarm or Kubernetes.
-An Orchestration tool would make use of a cluster of machines (nodes) that would ensure that the application remains highly available, scalable and protected:
+An Orchestration tool would make use of a cluster of machines (nodes) that would ensure that the application remains highly available, scalable and protected.
+Further improvements to remote delivery would be to make use of a managed cluster provided by one of the Cloud Providers, for example EKS, however some benefits of using an orchestration tool are as follows:

 ### Highly available